| From further information, I learnt that Citizen Péron, the most

 that was to lead them to the coast on the other side of the island.
 There

+they finally arrived at one in the afternoon.
 On this occasion the men missed the finest opportunity that had arisen

 to communicate with the natives, and the artist, whom I had sent expressly